lenatsekoura/spy/README.md

 - Make the necessary adjustmnets at .env file

-- Run the migrations by ruuning this command:
+- Run the migrations by running this command:

 ```
 php artisan migrate